“The clash of ideas is the sound of freedom.” (Lady Bird Johnson)

 If we allow the idea of hate speech into the fabric of First Amendment jurisprudence, we threaten its very foundation.
 What we characterize as “hate” today is subject to change with changing societal norms tomorrow.
 No speech is safe from the label of “hate” if labels are allowed to silence speech.

-While such a worldview has some appeal, seeking to right real wrongs and has laudable goals, it does so with the threat of abolition of freedom of speech.
-Yet, freedom, real freedom, protects even those ideas that are antithetical to freedom and demands that they be heard.
+While such a worldview has some appeal and laudable goals, it cannot be advanced by the abolition of freedom of speech.
+Yet, I realize at the same time, that freedom, real freedom, protects even those ideas that are antithetical to freedom and demands that they be heard.

 Societal norms are always changing.
 They have changed dramatically in my lifetime.
 What was anathema in the 1960’s is blasé in the 21st Century.
 Republicans championed abolition of slavery, and now they are labeled racist.
 The First Amendment that protected “liberal” speech in the ’60’s protects “conservative” speech today.